FOdeks/terraform-beginner-bootcamp-2023/journal/week0.md

 When attempting to run `terraform login`, it will launch in bash a wiswig view to generate a token.
 However, it does not work as expected in Gitpod VS Code in the browser.

-The workaround is manually generate a token in Terraform Cloud
+The workaround is to manually generate a token in Terraform Cloud.

 ```
 https://app.terraform.io/app/settings/tokens?source=terraform-login
 ```

-Then create and open the file manually here:
+Then, create and open the file manually here:

 ```sh
 touch /home/gitpod/.terraform.d/credentials.tfrc.json
 open /home/gitpod/.terraform.d/credentials.tfrc.json
 ```

-Provide the following code (replace your token in the file):
+Provide the following code (replace with your token in the file):

 ```json
 {